playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 }
 ```

-Most coding languages will either have a community or an official code formatter.
+Most coding languages have a community or an official code formatter.
 In the JavaScript ecosystem, that tool is more often than not "Prettier".

 To install Prettier, we can update our `package.json` using our package manager of choice: